Akatarawa Forest: History

 Akatarawa Forest has ancient northern rātā which predate human habitation of New Zealand, including one tree which is believed to be 1100 years old.
 Some of these trees are wider than Tāne Mahuta.
 One is largest rātā tree in New Zealand, at 39 metres tall.

 Greater Wellington Regional Council carried out a 1080 dropping programme in 2013 to reduce pest species.

 A trailbiker was seriously injured in the park in July 2017.
 A dirt-biker was rescued from the forest in February 2021.

 Between December 2017 and August 2018, a 1.7 kilometre zig-zag track that is part of the Cannon Point Walkway was closed to the public due to a disagreement between Upper Hutt City Council and a private landowner over land access.

-In early 2021, Forest and Bird campaigned for Upper Hutt City Council to keep a 35-hectare block as a wildlife corridor and reserve, connecting Akatawa Forest with Wainuiomata.
+In early 2021, Forest and Bird campaigned for Upper Hutt City Council to keep a 35-hectare block as a wildlife corridor and reserve, connecting Akatarawa Forest with Wainuiomata.

 In July 2021, a further 1080 operation was carried out in 2021 to combat a resurgence in possum numbers.